 Shadow Art with Chalk – Make shadow art by tracing shadows with chalk or markers.

 Cardboard Butterflies – Make stained glass butterflies with reused cardboard boxes & tissue paper.

 Make a Volcano – 3 Easy steps to make an erupting volcano at home.
 Kids will want to do it over & over again.
 All you need is baking soda, dish soap, food dye, vinegar, and a jar.

 Marble Run – Reuse a cardboard box to make a cool Marble Run.

-Rain Clouds in a Jar – Use water, shaving cream and food dye to learn about rain.
+Rain Clouds in a Jar – Use water, shaving cream, and food coloring to learn about rain.
 It looks really cool!

 Frozen Dinosaur Eggs – Kids try different ways to melt the frozen eggs to find dinosaurs.